U.S. District Court, Southern District of Florida, 2007

 Martindale-Hubbell has recognized Mr. Tamayo with an AV® Preeminent Rating – the highest rating available from Martindale-Hubbell, the leading independent attorney rating entity.
 Prior to joining Tripp Scott, Tamayo was a partner at Conrad & Scherer, LLP and at May, Meacham & Davell, P.A.
 During law school, Tamayo was an associate editor of the Ohio State Law Journal.
-He also served as a judicial clerk to the Honorable Maureen O’Connor of the Supreme Court of Ohio (now Chief Justice of the Ohio Supreme Court) and the Honorable Charles R. Petree of the Tenth District Court of Appeals of Ohio.
+He also served as a judicial clerk to the Honorable Maureen O’Connor of the Supreme Court of Ohio (now Chief Justice of the Ohio Supreme Court) and the late Honorable Charles R. Petree of the Tenth District Court of Appeals of Ohio.
 Tamayo received his Bachelor degree in Economics and History from the University of Virginia in 2001, and his law degree from Ohio State University (Moritz College of Law) in 2006.

 Recent Significant Judgments/Results: